 Part I - Metal Detecting at the Swedish Tavern Site, page 8

-1st Hunt - "Hammering" the Site with Minelab Explorer II, White's XLT & Tesoro Cortes
+1st Hunt - "Hammering" the Site with Minelab Explorer II, White's DFX & Tesoro Cortes

-In the last week of October, after many days of continuous rain, we finally got a window of opportunity - a nice and dry day for metal detecting at the promising location.
+In the last week of October, after many days of continuous rain, my metal detecting buddy Nikolai and I finally got a window of opportunity - a nice and dry day for metal detecting at the promising location.
 The site of a tavern was located 10 miles away from the city of Kingisepp at the end of the abandoned field overgrown with tall grass.
 To our pleasant surprise, the field was partially mowed by the local peasants.

 Metal Detecting Site of the Swedish Tavern (Krog)

 I equipped Bobby with my old good Tesoro Cortes - the easiest detector to use, and explained him what to do at this particular location.
-Misha detected with White's XLT, and I was using my "working horse" - Minelab Explorer II.
+Nikolai detected with White's DFX, and I was using my "working horse" - Minelab Explorer II.

 Bobby Was Fast To Learn the Basics